camthegeek/xmr-browser-notifications/README.md

 # Usage
 Anyone can use.
 If you make changes, leave me a credit somewhere.

+# Credits
+Powered by push.js by Nickersoft (https://github.com/Nickersoft/push.js)
+Super easy to use/integrate browser notifications.

 # Appreciation
 Send your appreciation in the form of Monero over to